-Mycoplasma contamination has been one of the main problems faced by cell biology research.
+Mycoplasma contamination has been one of the main problems faced by cell biology research as they affect or change the physiology of the cell.
 Mycoplasmas frequently occur as contaminants in cell cultures owing to their parasitic properties and ability to conform to host cells.

 Given this, it is hardly surprising that a number of studies have shown mycoplasma contamination levels of up to 40% for cell cultures.
-A possible reason for these high contamination levels is considered to be the introduction of serum or trypsin, from laboratory staff, foreign cell cultures or ultimately the animals from which the cell culture was harvested.
+A possible reason for these high contamination levels is considered to be the introduction by laboratory staff, serum or trypsin, foreign cell cultures (cross-contamination) or ultimately by the animals from which the cell culture was harvested.